mvolkmann/blog/src/prolog.md

 ## Dynamic Predicates

-By default predicates cannot be added or deleted in a top level session.
+By default clauses cannot be added to or deleted from the knowledge base.
 To enable this, run a `dynamic` question on a specific predicate.
 For example, to enable adding and removing "likes" predicates that take two arguments: